AURIN/tilez/README.md

         "street": { // This is the name of the layer "general": {
-                "proj": "EPSG:4326", // Native Coordinate Reference System of the layer (defaults to EPSG:4326) "displayProj": "EPSG:3857", // CRS of the output tiles (defaults to EPSG:3957) "geomcol": "wkb_geometry", // Geometry column in the PostgreSQL table(s) "schema": "psma", // Schema of table(s)
+                "proj": "EPSG:4326", // Native Coordinate Reference System of the layer (defaults to EPSG:4326) "displayProj": "EPSG:3857", // CRS of the output tiles (defaults to EPSG:3957, Leaflet works only with geographic coordinate systems)
+                "geomcol": "wkb_geometry", // Geometry column in the PostgreSQL table(s)
+                "schema": "psma", // Schema of table(s)
                 "pk": "ogc_fid" // Primary Key column